Our Consultant Liaison Psychiatrist Dr Sarah Burlinson talks about her role and helping patients in our Persistent Pain Service - listen here

 In April 2022 on the retirement of the founding directors Pennine MSK Partnership became part of Vita Health Group.
 We are looking forward to a mutually beneficial working relationship with Vita so that we can continue to provide an outstanding level of care to our patients.

-Pennine MSK Partnership is a service commissioned by Oldham CCG to provide care for the patients of Oldham in Orthopaedics, Rheumatology and Persistent Pain in a community setting across several sites in and around Oldham.
+The service is commissioned by Greater Manchester Integrated Care Organisation to provide care for the patients of Oldham in Orthopaedics, Rheumatology and Persistent Pain in community settings across several sites in and around Oldham.

 ‘We will keep the patient at the heart of everything that we do by providing outstanding care and support to every patient, every time.’

 At Pennine MSK we try to live and breathe our Mission Statement.

 To enable us to achieve our Mission we have set out the following principles in our Patient Experience Charter: